Smoothie17/SQL-Projects/README.md

 # SQL- NHL Project

-Explore NHL data from the 2021/2022 season using MySQL, and built a interactive dashboard with some insights using Power BI
+Using MySQL, I analyzed NHL data from the 2021/2022 season and created an interactive dashboard to visualize my findings in Power BI.